ITINERARIES & TICKETS

 Because it’s close to some of the most beautiful islands of Cyclades.

 Going from Santorini to Mykonos is one of the most popular routes.
-A trip with a ferry from Santorini to Mykonos lasts around 2 hours and a half and costs between '20' 'EUR' (20 Euro) and '70' 'EUR' (70 Euro).
+A trip from to Mykonos lasts around 2 hours and a half and costs between '20' 'EUR' (20 Euro) and '70' 'EUR' (70 Euro).

-Going from Santorini to Crete is another amazing island hopping route!
+Going to Crete is another amazing island hopping route!

-Alternative routes for Santorini island hopping are from Santorini to Naxos, from Santorini to Paros, from Santorini to Milos and from Santorini to Koufonisia.
+Alternative routes for island hopping are to Naxos, to Paros, to Milos and to Koufonisia.

 Whatever route you choose, your island hopping experience will be an unforgettable one!

-Booking your ferry tickets is one of the first and most important steps in organizing your holidays in Santorini.
+Booking your ferry tickets is one of the first and most important steps in organizing your holidays.

 We make this step the easiest and most exciting one, as booking your ferry tickets with ferriesingreece.com comes with lots of perks!

-The perks of booking your ferry tickets to Santorini with ferriesingreece.com:
+The perks of booking your tickets with ferriesingreece.com:

-We make Santorini ferry booking easier than ever with a simple booking process and 100% secure payments.
+- We make the booking easier than ever with a simple booking process and 100% secure payments.

-We let you in on Santorini’s secrets and guide you through your best holidays ever!
+- We let you in on the secrets and guide you through your best holidays ever!

 Don’t lose any time!
-Your dream holidays to Santorini are just a click away.
+Your dream holidays are just a click away.
 Book now and let the adventure begin!

 INFORMATION ABOUT SANTORINI

 Santorini is worthy known for its volcano and the most romantic sunset in the world.
-Situated in the southern side of Cyclades, Santorini is visited by more than 6 million tourists every year, making it the top Greek island and one of the most favorite destinations in the world.
+Situated in the southern side of Cyclades, the island is visited by more than 6 million tourists every year, making it the top Greek island and one of the most favorite destinations in the world.

 Santorini today is a volcanic complex, which apart from the known cresent island, also includes other uninhabited islets, such as Aspronisi, Nea Kameni and Palea Kameni.
 One particularly stunning geographic feature of the island is the breathtaking caldera, which was formed as a result of the volcanic eruption.
 With steep cliffs on three sides, this caldera provides breathtaking view of the sea and the volcano.

-Fira and Oia are the most photographed and picturesque villages of Santorini.
+Fira and Oia are the most photographed and picturesque villages.
 They are built amphitheatrically on the edges of the caldera and give wonderful view of the sea and the sunset.
 Houses are small and white, roads are narrow and paved, while at every corner you will meet mules.
-Mules were the only way of transport on Santorini till 1979.
+Mules were the only way of transport till 1979.
 To enjoy the view even more, have a coffee at the numerous cafeterias with balconies.

-Beach resorts on Santorini island also get very popular.
+Beach resorts also get very popular.
 The busiest are Perissa, Kamari and Perivolos, as their water is clean and they have a lot of water sports clubs.

 Hop on a ferry to Santorini for romantic sunsets, breathtaking views, Cycladic luxury and romantic atmosphere.
 A great honeymoon destination!

-Famous for its breathtaking sunsets and volcanic landscape, Santorini is the absolute romantic Greek island.
+- Famous for its breathtaking sunsets and volcanic landscape, it is the absolute romantic Greek island.

-Apart from its amazing sunset, Santorini is also known for its breathtaking caldera, which was formed by a volcanic eruption.
+- Apart from its amazing sunset, the island is also known for its breathtaking caldera, which was formed by a volcanic eruption.
 Caldera actually consists of steep dramatic cliffs, offering all-encompassing views of the endless blue sea and the volcano!

-The most popular and photographed villages of Santorini are Fira and Oia.
+- The most popular and photographed villages are Fira and Oia.
 They are built amphitheatrically on the edges of the caldera and offer a wonderful view of the sea and, of course, the sunset.

-The scenery in Santorini is dreamy!
+- The scenery here is dreamy!
 Houses are small and white, roads are narrow and paved, while at every corner you will meet mules transporting passengers, the traditional way.
-Besides, mules were the only means of transportation in Santorini until 1979.
+Besides, mules were the only means of transportation until 1979.

-Tip: The best way to experience the amazing view of Santorini is to have a coffee or a cocktail at one of the numerous roofs and balconies of the island.
+Tip: The best way to experience the amazing view is to have a coffee or a cocktail at one of the numerous roofs and balconies of the island.

-The best season to visit Santorini is undoubtedly the summer!
+The best season to visit Santorini is undoubtedly the summer (June, July, August & September)!
 But the island is also beautiful in spring and fall!

-Santorini is for everyone!
-Whether you’re searching for the ideal romantic Greek island destination, or you love dramatic views, volcanic landscapes, and minimal Cycladic architecture, Santorini will captivate you!
+It is for everyone!
+Whether you’re searching for the ideal romantic Greek island destination, or you love dramatic views, volcanic landscapes, and minimal Cycladic architecture, this island will captivate you!

 The volcano, the surreal Red beach, the picturesque Ammoudi port and the ancient settlement of Akrotiri are musts!